 Any student wishing to be certified through the state of California should, upon graduation from Providence, enroll in a fifth year credential program at a college or university approved by the California Commission on Teacher Credentialing.
 Students completing Providence's education concentration and capstone are eligible to apply for ACSI teaching certification, which enables them to teach in Christian schools in North America and all over the world.

-The Education concentration exists to prepare students to be excellent teachers who are inspired and equipped to teach Christianly in whatever setting they are called.
+The Education concentration exists to prepare students to be excellent teachers who are inspired and equipped to teach in a God-glorifying manner in whatever setting they are called.